 How you can help: Pet food, blankets, second-hand books, furniture and clothes.

 The Johannesburg Children’s Home

 For children seeking refuge, The Johannesburg Children’s Home has become a safe haven.
-Kids aged between 3 -18 years who have suffered neglect, abandonment or physical and emotional abuse get a chance to start a new life under the love and care of trained child care workers.
+Kids aged between three and 18 years who have suffered neglect, abandonment or physical and emotional abuse get a chance to start a new life under the love and care of trained child care workers.
 Because their needs change daily, any donations will be greatly appreciated.

 How you can help: Clothing (including pyjamas, school uniform grey pants, white school shirts, tracksuits, socks, underwear, shoes, etc), furniture, and second-hand items that are in good condition (crockery and cutlery, appliances, books, toys, etc).

 Providing holistic care and a home for destitute HIV/AIDS-infected mothers, their children and orphans as a result of HIV-related deaths, Nkosi’s Haven is a safe haven without discrimination and prejudice.
 They also contribute by distributing a portion of their donations to other organisations in need.